freerange/site/soups/weeknotes/week-361.snip.markdown

 I just about dragged myself out of bed on Friday morning to meet someone at the storage unit to collect the bookcase.
 I didn't envy Chris who was moving out of his flat and driving a van down to Ramsgate that day, but by all accounts it all went smoothly.

 Later I met Paul for lunch at [Freebird Burritos][] in the Shoreditch Food Village.
-After lunch we retired to the, now rather empty, office for a cup of tea and Paul then departed with the Battley-o-tron[^1] as promised.
+After lunch we retired to the, now rather empty, office for a cup of tea and Paul then departed with the Battley-o-tron[^1] as he'd promised.

 On Saturday morning, someone came to my flat to buy our projector.
 And in the afternoon I met a couple of people who collected the TV/monitor stand and the conference table respectively from the storage unit.
 At that point the storage unit was finally empty and I checked us out.
 Yay!